MatthewMWR/TracePeek/README.md

 All of this assumes some level of expertise with Windows and ETW.
 For example, TracePeek assumes that you already know which providers are of interest to you.

 ## When *not* to use TracePeek
-TracePeek fills a narrow gap (interactivity and PowerShell friendliness) in the ETW ecosystem and does not compete with tools like WPT/WPR/xperf/WPA/PerfView, et al. which are already great at other workflows.
+TracePeek fills a narrow gap (interactivity and PowerShell friendliness) in the ETW ecosystem and does not compete with WPT/WPR/xperf/WPA/PerfView, et al. which are already great at other workflows.

-Also, TracePeek parses each event to support easy interactive use and is not intended for high-volume events.
+Also, TracePeek parses each event fully and should not be used with high-volume events (unless you are looking for a way to test your CPU fan).

 ## Getting started
 Powershell Core (aka PowerShell 6) example: